 Slipstream Aviation works hard to ensure that our customers receive the best and safest training in the industry.
 You can experience our pilot training first-hand with an introductory Discovery Flight.
 A Discovery Flight allows you to fly with a flight instructor and get a taste of what your training will entail.
 We're sure you’ll have a great time while getting closer to realizing your dream to fly!
-Once you’ve completed your Discovery Flight and experienced first-hand how Slipstream Aviation is best-in-class, you'll likely want to continue your training.
+Once you’ve completed your Discovery Flight and experienced first-hand how Slipstream Aviation is the best flight school in the Dallas/Fort Worth area, you'll likely want to continue your training.
 Below are more details on what to expect as you pursue your Private Pilot license.

 To keep your training moving forward smoothly, we follow a syllabus which guides our ground lessons, flight lessons, and your study.
 We utilize a training program from industry-leader ASA which includes a syllabus, textbooks, and optional video course - all designed to work together to help you prepare to pass the written, practical, and oral tests while becoming a safe and proficient pilot.
 We recommend scheduling 3-4 lessons per week (more is even better).
 Each lesson is about 3 hours long and includes ground instruction and flight time.

 With a schedule of 3-4 lessons per week, you'll likely be ready to fly solo after a couple of months, and you will be on track to get your pilot's license about 4-5 months after beginning your training.